TO FURTHER THE CAUSE

 PROJECTS IN MOTION

-The reprint will include new photo's unavailable at the time written as well as the entire contents of the book.
+The reprint includes new photo's unavailable at the time written as well as the entire contents of the book.
+Purchase today!

 A documentary is in the works and hopefully will be finished soon.
 Looking forward to the story.